everythingeverywhere/local-eduk8s/README.md

 git clone https://github.com/everythingeverywhere/local-eduk8s.git
 ```

-> To load more workshops into eduk8s append `kubectl apply -f` refering to the path of the `resources/training-portal.yml` and `resources/workshop.yml` in the script.
+To load more workshops into eduk8s append the `kubectl apply -f` command  to the script refering to the path of the `resources/training-portal.yml` and `resources/workshop.yml` to the script.
 You can follow the example within the script.

+> Some workshops require installing tools and might require further steps to install.
+Make sure to read the instructions for the workshop.

 Deploy the minkube cluster and eduk8s with the script `deploy.sh` :